-In the first term of the Obama Administration, Ms. Browner served as Assistant to President Obama and director of the White House Office of Energy and Climate Change Policy.
-In that role she oversaw the coordination of environmental, energy, climate, transport, and related policy across the federal government.
+Ms. Browner served as Assistant to President Obama and Director of the White House Office of Energy and Climate Change Policy, where she oversaw the coordination of environmental, energy, climate, transport, and related policy across the U.S. federal government.
 During her tenure, the White House secured the largest investment ever in clean energy and established the national car policy that included both new automobile fuel efficiency standards and first ever greenhouse gas reductions.
-Previously, Ms. Browner was a founding principal of The Albright Group LLC from 2001 to 2008.

-For both terms of the Clinton Administration, Ms. Browner served as the Administrator of the Environmental Protection Agency.
-As administrator, she adopted the most stringent air pollution standards in our nation’s history; set, for the first time, a fine particle clean air standard; and spearheaded the reauthorization of the Safe Drinking Water Act and the Food Quality Protection Act.
-She was known for working with both environmentalists and industry to set scientific-based public health protections while providing businesses important flexibility in how to meet those standards.
+From 1993 through 2001, Ms. Browner served as the Administrator of the Environmental Protection Agency.
+As Administrator, she adopted the most stringent air pollution standards in U.S. history; set for the first time, a fine particle clean air standard; and spearheaded the reauthorization of the Safe Drinking Water Act as well as the Food Quality Protection Act.
+She was known for working with both environmentalists and industry to set science-based public health protections while providing businesses important flexibilities in how to meet those standards.
 She worked across the agency to ensure a focus on protecting the most vulnerable, particularly children.